-The following essay from Vince Vitale is an excerpt from his newly released Jesus Among Secular Gods coauthored with Ravi Zacharias.
+The following essay from Vince Vitale is an excerpt from Jesus Among Secular Gods coauthored with Ravi Zacharias.

 Suppose there was a machine (maybe before long there will be!) that would give you any experience you desired.
 You could choose to experience winning Olympic gold, or falling in love, or making a great scientific discovery, and then the neurons in your brain would be stimulated such that you would experience a perfect simulation of actually doing these things.
 In reality, you would be floating in a tank of goo with electrodes hooked up to your brain.
 Given the choice, should you preprogram your experiences and plug into this machine for the rest of your life?(1)